 - Fixing Task Manager Disabled by Administrator

-- Enable Task Manager option on right-click of the Taskbar
+- Enable the Task Manager option on right-click of the Taskbar

 - Fix Unable to Access Task Manager using Command Prompt